 How a Secured Credit Card Can Help You Build Credit

-When you have bad credit or no credit history at all, it can be nearly impossible to get approved for a traditional credit card.
-But that doesn’t mean you’re out of options.
-Getting a secured credit card is a great way to start building a strong track record of good credit.
+When you have bad credit, or no credit history at all, it can be nearly impossible to get approved for a traditional credit card.
+But that doesn’t mean you’re out of options: Getting a secured credit card is a great way to start building a strong track record of good credit.

 What is a secured credit card?